Aditya-dom/Aditya-dom/README.md

 I am currently working on Project which is Inspired by Aladdin® technologies by BlackRock

-- 🔭 I’m currently working on on solo ML project with using TensorFlow,PyTorch
+- 🔭 I’m currently working on my solo ML project with using TensorFlow,PyTorch,Pandas
 - 🌱 I’m currently learning Quantitative trading analysis
 - 👯 I’m looking to collaborate on with trading firms for deep learings
 - 💬 Ask me about Investment , Trading (include commodities, Bonds,Index/Stocks), Coding/Programming